InsightDev/SRCNN-keras/README.md

 |         | 3x    | 27.54   | 29.30       |             |
 |         | 4x    | 26.00   | 27.50       |             |

-We adopt the model with good performance-speed trade-off: a three-layer network with f1 = 9, f2 = 5, f3 = 5, n1 = 64, and n2 = 32 trained on the ImageNet.
-For each upscaling factor, we train a specific network for that factor.
+"We adopt the model with good performance-speed trade-off: a three-layer network with f1 = 9, f2 = 5, f3 = 5, n1 = 64, and n2 = 32 trained on the ImageNet.
+For each upscaling factor, we train a specific network for that factor."

 ### Trick
 The resize function in python is different from Matlab.
 So far, only using the bicubic of Matlab could achieve the best PSNR score, because it has anti-aliasing function.
 Please take a look at this [link](https://www.reddit.com/r/MachineLearning/comments/6vdo51/p_matlab_bicubic_imresize_implemented_in_python).